-About Our Retreats
+About our Retreats

 One of our greatest joys is welcoming and supporting friends on retreats.
 We offer Themed Retreats and Personal Retreats.
 Before you register for a retreat, please familiarize yourself with the important details below.

-Personal Retreat offer individuals, families, and small groups a unique opportunity to practice with the community when there is no Themed Retreat taking place.
-The environment at Magnolia Grove at such times allows for more personalized and intimate retreat experiences.
-To register for a Personal Retreat, first check our calendar to be sure there are no conflicts with the dates you would like to visit, then go to our registration page and select Personal Retreats.
-Please plan for a Friday arrival.
-To receive the most benefit from your visit, we encourage a stay of one week, but we do allow shorter stay.
+The environment at Magnolia Grove during Personal Retreats allows for a more personalized and intimate retreat experience.
+To register for a Personal Retreat, please check our calendar to be sure there are no conflicts with the dates you would like to visit, then go to our registration page and select Personal Retreats and your preferred dates.
+Our arrival days are Friday and our departure days are either Sunday (weekend stay) or Friday (week+ stay).Â

 Group Retreats are times for sanghas, schools, or other groups (larger than eight) to practice with the community when there is no Themed Retreat taking place.
 To organize and plan a Group Retreat, please contact our registration office.

-All new guests for Personal Retreats must arrive on Friday so that they can attend the Friday evening orientation.
-(Note that Themed Retreats do not always begin on Fridays.)
 We ask that you arrive between 3:00pm and 5:00 pm on the start date of the retreat.
-(Note that registration opens an hour earlier at 2pm for Themed Retreats.)
-On arrival, please come to the registration office, connected to the dining hall.
+(Please be advised that registration opens an hour earlier at 2pm for Themed Retreats.)
+Upon arrival, please come to the registration office at our new location: where our old bookshop used to be, across the basketball court.
 If you arrive after the registration office has closed, you will find your name and accommodation info posted on the board in the dining hall.
 You may speak to a monastic or lay resident if you have any trouble finding your way around.

 * Do you need a ride or can offer a ride?
 Please click here to fill out the Google form.